kirbyj/praatsauce/README.md

 #### skip these labels

 If there are interval labels you don't want PraatSauce to extract measurements for, enter them here as a well-formed regex. `^$` is the empty string (an interval without a label). `^\s$` is a whitespace character (an interval that you meant to leave blank, but has an accidental, invisible space in it).
 Separate multiple labels with a pipe `|`.
-See the Praat manual for details.
+The default regex skips empty intervals, blank intervals, and intervals containing `r`.
+See the Praat manual for further details.

 #### point tier